House of Representatives (South Africa): Results

 In 1984, the House was dominated by the Labour Party, which won 76 of the 80 seats.

 In 1989, the Labour Party lost support but still maintained a majority of seats with 69.
 Other parties represented included the Democratic Reform Party, United Democratic Party, Freedom Party and 2 independents.
-The 1989 house was almost entirely dominated by men, with only 1 female elected.
+The 1989 house was almost entirely dominated by men, with only one woman elected.